Understanding the 'pacman-mirrors' Command (with examples)

 Explanation:

-• pacman-mirrors: The command itself.
+• pacman-mirrors: The utility being used.

-Example output:
+Example Output:

-Use case 3: Display the current branch:
+Use case 3: Display the current branch

 Code: